Types

 [fn add [a b] [+ a b]]

-If the signature doesn't match what the compiler infers from the body, you'll get a type error.
-This makes sig useful as an assertion: "I intend this function to have this type, tell me if I'm wrong."
+If the signature disagrees with what the body implies, you get a type error.
+That makes sig a quiet assertion: "I mean this function to have this type, tell me if I'm wrong."

 Row Polymorphism

-This one is subtle but powerful.
-When a function accesses a key on a map, the compiler infers that the function needs a map with at least that key.
-It doesn't care what other keys are present.
-This is called row polymorphism, and it means your functions are automatically as flexible as they can be.
+Here is a subtle idea with outsized reach.
+When a function reads a key from a map, the compiler infers only that the map must carry at least that key; the rest of the map is none of the function's business.
+This is row polymorphism, and it makes your functions as accommodating as they can safely be, without a word from you.

 [fn get-name [user]